What is RIRS (Retrograde Intrarenal Surgery)?

 - Medications to manage pain and prevent infections.

-- Regular follow-ups, including imaging (ultrasound or CT), to check for residual stones.
+- Regular follow-ups, including imaging (ultrasound or CT), are required to check for residual stones.

 If you’re considering treatment or want detailed insights into either procedure, consulting a urologist with expertise in stone management is essential.